The Cotswolds are arguably Britain’s worst kept secret.

 Lacock boasts a romantic, old English feels and stunning Georgian villages—the reason that Hollywood prefers this place.
 Check out two of the village’s loveliest places—the wonderful Bowood House and Lacock Abbey.

 Lacock is not the only village in Cotswolds famous for being on Hollywood’s list of favourite movie sets.

 Castle Combe is an absolute gem.
 Movies like Warhorse, Doctor Doolittle, and Stardust were all shot here.

 With its marvellous stone houses and bridges lining meandering streets, this is probably the quaintest place in all of the Cotswolds.
 Which is saying something given the ample competition for this title.

-There are just so many things you can do in the region, and it would be no surprise if you keep coming back for more.
+There are just so many places to visit and things you can do in the region, it would be no surprise if you keep coming back for more.